Causes of Toothache

 Need to Call an Emergency Dentist?

 If you need help finding a dentist or your toothache pain is severe and you do not have a dentist, or if you need an emergency dentist, please contact our Country Dental office anytime.
-With new dental offices in both Cambridge and Toronto Ontario, we are open 7 days a week with evening appointments available for your convenience.
-Country dental also offers a 24-hour emergency dental phone line.
+With new dental offices in Cambridge, Fergus, and Toronto Ontario, we are open 7 days a week.
+We also offer evening appointments for your convenience.
+Country Dental also offers a 24-hour emergency dental phone line.

 To get emergency dental help call us immediately.